 Go to the Lessons List under Manage then Lessons.

-- Enter a name for the lesson the click "Create Lesson".
-This will being you to the Lesson Editor.
+Enter a name for the lesson the click "Create Lesson".
+This will bring you to the Lesson Editor.

 Velpic Module Editor

-- Go to https://unsplash.com/ to download a nice stock image for our video.
+Go to https://unsplash.com/ to download a nice stock image for your video.
 Try to choose a landscape image for a background.
-For example, I found this one.
+For example, we found this one.

 Back to the Lesson Editor

-- The Velpic Module that we just created will be converting and should be ready in a few minutes or a bit longer if the module is larger.
+The Damstra Learning Module that we just created will be converting and should be ready in a few minutes or a bit longer if the module is larger.

-3. To add questions after the Velpic Module, on the right of the Velpic Module, click "New Question" then "Multiple Choice Question" on the right.
+3. To add questions after the Damstra Learning Module, on the right of the Velpic Module, click "New Question" then "Multiple Choice Question" on the right.

 4. My Question is "What city was in the background?" so I enter that into the question text field.